lzzrhx/OnboardComputerSystem/ocs_files/.OnboardComputerSystem/readme.txt

 * Amplifier: PAM8403 + 3W 4ohm rectangle speaker pair (from ebay) + MPOW ground loop isolator
 * Other stuff: USB hub, AIS antenna, junction box, GPIO cables

+----- User Interface -----

-# UI - Right-click:
+# Right-click:
 * Long-click on the touchscreen acts as a right-click
 * Right-click on the desktop for a comprehensive menu

-# UI - The main menu is at the top of the screen, with the following buttons:
+# The main menu is at the top of the screen, with the following buttons:
 * OCPN (CTRL+ALT+O) - OpenCPN chartplotter
 * GRIB (CTRL+ALT+G) - zyGrib weather data visualization
 * LOG (CTRL+ALT+L) - View location history